GibbysGoods/SelfHosted_WebWallpaper/README.md

 A simple an easily configurable webpage based wallpaper.

+Designed for use in Home Assitant to create a Google-like experience when casting dashboards to smart displays.

 Easily configurable and simple to set up with any server supervisor such as TrueNAS and deployable with a basic Docker Compose file.